pratikkanap/pratikkanap/README.md

 # 🎯 Career Objective

-Seeking an opportunity as a Software Engineer / Java Backend Developer / Full-Stack Developer where I can contribute to scalable enterprise applications and grow in backend architecture, system design, and cloud technologies.
+Seeking an opportunity as a Software Engineer / Java Backend Developer / ASP .NET Developer / Full-Stack Developer where I can contribute to scalable enterprise applications and grow in backend architecture.

----

-# 🏆 Additional Information

-📍 **Address:**
-Plot No-39/A, Sr No-57/1/2, Lane 2, Shiv Shambo Park,
-Pathare Wasti, Lohegoan, Pune, Maharashtra

-🎂 Date of Birth: 02/08/2002
-🌍 Nationality: Indian
-🗣 Languages Known: English, Marathi, Hindi

-🏏 Extra-Curricular: Cricket
-🎵 Hobbies: Listening to Music, Playing Cricket

 ---